Chain of Responsibility Pattern Tutorial

 name end

-11. Move the mouse cursor over the Handler class, and drag out Generalization > Class to create subclasses ConcreteHandler.
+11. Move the mouse cursor over the Handler class and drag out Generalization > Class to create a subclass named ConcreteHandler.

 create concrete handler

 12. In practice, there may be multiple concrete handlers.
-To represent this, stereotype the class ConcreteHandler as PTN Cloneable.
-Right-click on ConcreteHandler and select Stereotypes > Stereotype... from the popup menu.
+To represent this, stereotype the ConcreteHandler class as PTN Cloneable.
+Right-click on ConcreteHandler and select Stereotypes > Stereotypes... from the popup menu.

 stereotype concrete handler